Is There a Dimmer Outlook Ahead for Johnson Controls International plc (JCI)?

-Johnson Controls International plc (NYSE:JCI) went down by -0.50% from its latest closing price compared to the recent 1-year high of $76.83.
-The company’s stock price has collected 1.39% of gains in the last five trading sessions.
-Barron’s reported on 09/08/21 that Johnson Controls Stock Rises Because Air Conditioning Is Heating Up
+Johnson Controls International plc (NYSE:JCI) went down by -2.49% from its latest closing price compared to the recent 1-year high of $76.83.
+The company’s stock price has collected -2.69% of loss in the last five trading sessions.
+Press Release reported 15 hours ago that Atos and Johnson Controls to Partner to Accelerate Journey to Net Zero Buildings

 Is It Worth Investing in Johnson Controls International plc (NYSE :JCI) Right Now?